Systemic Integration of Freedom and Respect for Blockchains and Other Crypto Projects

 We are a sustainable packaging start-up

 Nation-states are vitally important for overseeing societies.
 However, we must also understand that some nations are based on freedom, while others are based on tyranny.
 One of the duties of the United States government is to protect Americans from being attacked by terrorist groups and from being obliterated by a tyrannical regime’s nuclear weapons.
-Thus, we need to maintain strong military with a sizable arsenal of nuclear weapons (the USA presently has thousands) capable of deterring potential attacks and destroying enemies.
-Moreover, the present arsenal needs to be renewed and expanded, as the Trump administration states, so that tactical fission nukes (less powerful than those dropped on WW2 Japan) can be used in new ways outside of strict deterrence.
+Thus, we need to maintain a strong military with a sizable arsenal of nuclear weapons (the USA presently has thousands) capable of deterring potential attacks and destroying enemies.
+Moreover, the present arsenal needs to be renewed and expanded, as the Trump administration stated, so that tactical fission nukes (less powerful than those dropped on Hiroshima and Nagasaki during WW2) can be used in new ways outside of strict deterrence.
 This will enable the military of the United States to continue to be seen as a superpower that ought not be messed with.

 As Daniel Ellsberg pointed out in his 2017 book The Doomsday Machine: Confessions of a Nuclear War Planner, the catastrophic effects of a nuclear exchange on humanity itself were never fully calculated by war planners.
-In addition to forecasting hundreds of millions of deaths from detonations of warheads on their targets (e.g., in Russia or China), more recent research arrives at another beyond-tragic fact: A direct exchange of warheads numbering in the hundreds from each warring side can cast enough debris into the atmosphere to cause a substantial, years-long “nuclear winter,” which would probably destroy humanity’s capacity to feed itself.
-Much of Earth’s ecosystem would also die.
+In addition to forecasting hundreds of millions of deaths from detonations of warheads on their targets (e.g., in Russia or China), more recent research arrives at another beyond-tragic fact: A direct exchange of warheads numbering in the hundreds from each warring side might cast enough debris into the atmosphere to cause a years-long “nuclear winter,” which could destroy humanity’s capacity to feed itself, as a result of much of Earth’s ecosystem also perishing.

 Daniel Ellsberg on the creation of nuclear doomsday machines, the institutional insanity that maintains them, and a practical plan for dismantling them.

 Mistakes are simply not an option in this realm, and yet, they are bound to happen.
 The thousands of nuclear weapons devised and maintained by various nation-states throughout the world represent our species’ suicide pact of planetary proportions.
-They are the end result of cultures immersed in the typically unacknowledged effects of developmental trauma, such as being dominated by fear, control issues, and power-over strategies.
-Of course, this fosters the opposite of safety and security for people.
+They are the end result of cultures immersed in the typically unacknowledged effects of developmental trauma, such as being ruled by fear, control issues (again, based on distrust), and power-over strategies.
+Of course, this fosters the opposite of safety and security for people, as the following articles indicate:

 What You Should Know About Nuclear Weapons